Nick Jonas Gifts Priyanka Chopra $200,000 Maybach Due To Success Of Hit Song ‘Sucker’

 “And every time her hand would go around, and he was holding Valentina, she would just push it off,” Kevin explained.

-Luckily, things are better between Valentina and Chopra now but it still makes for an adorable and funny story.
+Luckily, things are better between Valentina and Chopra now, but it still makes for a funny — and adorable — story.